dajevtic/dolibarr-files/README.md

 # dolibarr-files
-Multiple File Upload module, with revisioning and cagetogory functionality, for Dolibarr ERP
+Multiple File Upload module, with revisioning and cagetogory functionality for files, for Dolibarr ERP

 # MYMODULE FOR <a href="https://www.dolibarr.org">DOLIBARR ERP CRM</a>